Parts: The Clonus Horror: Mystery Science Theater 3000

 Parts: The Clonus Horror was featured in an eighth-season episode of Mystery Science Theater 3000 (MST3K), a comedy television series whose premise is that the character Mike Nelson and his two robot friends Crow T. Robot and Tom Servo are forced to watch bad films as part of an ongoing scientific experiment.
 The episode aired on the Sci-Fi Channel in June 1997.
 In 2007, Rhino Video released the MST3K episode as part of the "Volume 12" DVD collection of the series along with The Rebel Set, Secret Agent Super Dragon, and The Starfighters.
 The DVD release of the MST3K episode includes an interview with Fiveson, who discusses the production of Clonus and the Island lawsuit.
 Though hesitant about it for the first five minutes, director Robert Fiveson said that he felt "honored" that the film made it onto the show.
 Shout!
 Factory re-released the boxset in 2019.

-Lawsuit
+Copyright infringement lawsuit

 The big-budget 2005 DreamWorks production The Island, also about a colony that breeds clones to harvest organs for the elite, mirrors Clonus in a number of ways.
 The makers of Clonus filed suit, claiming copyright infringement.
 On August 25, 2006, the court presiding over this case ruled that it could proceed to trial.
-When asked about the similarities, former MST3K host Mike Nelson called The Island a "pale copy of Parts: The Clonus Horror."
+When asked about the similarities, former MST3K host Michael J. Nelson called The Island a "pale copy of Parts: The Clonus Horror."

 According to a 2007 interview with Clonus screenwriter Bob Sullivan, DreamWorks and Clonus Associates reached a settlement, the specific terms of which are sealed.
 According to Sullivan, the amount settled on was in the seven-figure range.